-TrustFactory CA shall provide unrestricted read access to its Repositories.
-Security controls shall be implemented to prevent unauthorized persons from adding, deleting, or modifying repository entries.
-TrustFactory proves the integrity and authenticity of its public documentation through the use of Digital Signatures applied to PDF documents.
+TrustFactory CAs provide public read only access to its Repositories.
+Security controls will be implemented to prevent unauthorized persons from adding, deleting, or modifying repository entries.
+TrustFactory assures the integrity and authenticity of its public documentation by digitally signing the Adobe PDF format of the documents.